Protecting lives is at the heart of everything we do, which is why healthcare is one of our key sectors.

-Checkmate Fire provides comprehensive range of passive fire protection and air integrity sealing systems and fire rated glazing using only the most advanced products and services for healthcare buildings throughout the UK.
-Our operatives have extensive experience working in open environments and on sensitive wards and sites spread across multiple sites, keeping staff, patients and assets safe, while providing critical works.
+Dedicated to supporting our NHS and healthcare professionals, our expert operatives have extensive experience working in open environments and on sensitive wards and sites across multiple locations, keeping staff, patients and assets safe, while providing safety critical works.

 Our unrivalled knowledge means that we have the privilege of working with local and national organisations across the UK as we take a collaborative approach in everything we do to provide fully 3rd party accredited passive fire protection solutions on price and on time.